SameerSingh26/EDA_Share_Price/README.md

 This project performs **Exploratory Data Analysis (EDA)** on historical **Tata Consultancy Services (TCS)** stock market data.

 The data is collected from **Yahoo Finance** using the Python `yfinance` library.
-The project analyzes stock prices, daily returns, trading volume, moving averages, volatility, correlations, and outliers to understand the historical behavior of TCS stock.
+The project uses Python and Pandas to clean, analyze, and visualize historical TCS stock-price data.

+The analysis focuses on:

+* Stock price movements
+* Daily returns
+* Weekday return patterns
+* Trading volume
+* Moving averages
+* Volatility
+* Correlation
+* Outliers
+* Data visualizations
+* Historical insights

+A specific analysis question explored in the project is:

+> **Does TCS historically show different average returns on different weekdays, particularly on Monday?**

+The analysis is based on historical data and is intended for educational purposes.
+It does **not** predict future stock performance or provide investment advice.

 ---